 Receiving Commission and Taking Oath

-After approval of the notary application, the applicant receives a formal notary public commission from the Connecticut Secretary of State.
+After the notary application is approved, the applicant receives a formal notary public commission from the Connecticut Secretary of State.
 This document authorizes the individual to perform notarial duties within Connecticut.
-It’s crucial that the commission details are reviewed thoroughly to ensure accuracy and compliance with state regulations.
+The commission details must be reviewed thoroughly to ensure accuracy and compliance with state regulations.

-Taking the oath of office is the next step for the newly commissioned notary.
+The next step for the newly commissioned notary is to take the oath of office.
 This oath must be completed before a current notary public or other authorized official, ensuring an understanding of and commitment to ethical practices and responsibilities.
 The oath serves as a pledge to uphold the duties of a notary with integrity and impartiality.

 Once the oath is taken, it’s documented in the notary public’s journal, which records the date, location, and official administering the oath.
-If any discrepancies occur during this process, they may affect the validity of the commission, emphasizing the need for careful attention to procedural details.
+Any discrepancies during this process may affect the commission’s validity, emphasizing the need for careful attention to procedural details.

 Maintaining Your Notary Status